-- 2.5 The PRA expects firms to have a robust screening process in place to identify those asset features that could affect MA eligibility. - 2.6 Firms should review the relevant terms and conditions or prospectuses.
-Where reliance is being placed on third-party data providers, firms should perform validation checks, for example, by comparing against another set of external data, or by examining a random sample of prospectuses. - 2.7 The MA asset eligibility conditions should be clearly reflected in the investment mandates for MA portfolios, and the screening processes should be applied when the firm is considering new asset purchases.
-The PRA expects firms to evidence these governance processes within their applications.
-The PRA does not expect firms to submit validation test results or underlying asset prospectus data as part of the application.
+2.5 The PRA expects firms to have a robust screening process in place to identify those asset features that could affect MA eligibility.

+2.6 Firms should review the relevant terms and conditions or prospectuses.
+Where reliance is being placed on third-party data providers, firms should perform validation checks, for example by comparing against another set of external data or by examining a random sample of prospectuses.

+2.7 [Deleted with the first sentence moved and modified to form part of paragraph 9.1A]